Effective from 25 May 2018

 - To collect fees

-5. Lawful basis for collecting and your personal data
+5. Lawful basis for collecting your personal data

 We use the personal data where necessary for the following lawful purposes:

-To enter into and perform our contract with you e.g to register you for membership, award designations
+To enter into and perform our contract with you e.g to register you for membership, for exams or to award designations

-Where we have a legitimate interest or it is in the legitimate interests of a third party e.g in order to run our business
+Where we have a legitimate interest or it is in the legitimate interests of a third party e.g in order to run our business, sharing data with your employer

-Where there is a legal or regulatory requirement to do so (e.g Maintaining a Register of Compliant Persons under the Central Bank’s Minimum Competency Code 2017)
+Where there is a legal, statutory or regulatory requirement to do so (e.g Maintaining a Register of Compliant Persons under the Central Bank’s Minimum Competency Code 2017)

 Where you have consented to the use of your data (e.g request for special assistance during an exam)